pph-collective/signal-app/scripts/README.md

 1. In terminal, navigate to the folder you want to put the `signal-app` project into.
     - [Terminal for beginners tutorial!](https://medium.com/@grace.m.nolan/terminal-for-beginners-e492ba10902a)
         - Only really need `ls`, `cd`, `pwd`
-        - Use `ls` command to see the folder you're in, and then `cd` to navigate.
+          - `pwd` displays the full path to the folder you're currently in
           - `ls` lists files in current directory
+            - :exclamation: for windows users, the equivalent command is `dir`
-            - `cd` change directory
+          - `cd` changes directory
         - Mine is at `/Users/ellen/Documents/Projects` so I could do `cd /Users/ellen/Documents/Projects`.
           Which is the absolute path to my project directory.
 2. Go to the [signal-app repository](https://github.com/pph-collective/signal-app)